mltframework/mlt_web/miscellaneous/OpenGL.md

 ### Building

-The opengl module requires the movit library, which is not typically included with distributions as it is still very new (as of February, 2013). git clone http://git.sesse.net/movit/ in order to get the movit source code.
+The movit module requires the movit library, which is not typically included with distributions as it is still very new (as of February, 2013). `git clone http://git.sesse.net/movit/` in order to get the movit source code.
 It might say that you need some things like gtest, libpng, and SDL, but not really for our needs.
 We only need Eigen3 and GLEW, which are very common.
-Then, you can run "CXXFLAGS-fPIC ./autogen.sh" with whatever additional parameters you like such as perhaps --prefix.
+Then, you can run `CXXFLAGS-fPIC ./autogen.sh` with whatever additional parameters you like such as perhaps `--prefix`.
-It is important to put -fPIC into the CXXFLAGS because we are going to be linking the lib into a shared library as a MLT plugin.
-Finally, "make libmovit.a install" to build only the lib and not the unit tests and demo program.
-Install is important because it will add a pkg-config file and put some runtime shader programs into $prefix/share (datadir).
+It is important to put `-fPIC` into the CXXFLAGS because we are going to be linking the lib into a shared library as a MLT plugin.
+Finally, `make libmovit.a install` to build only the lib and not the unit tests and demo program.
+Install is important because it will add a pkg-config file and put some runtime shader programs into `$prefix/share` (datadir).
 At this point, MLT's configure should be able to detect libmovit.

 ### For Melt Users and Scripters

--   All opengl filters apply before any CPU-based ones.
+-   All OpenGL filters apply before any CPU-based ones.
--   opengl filters do not accept in & out points.
-Therefore, they apply to the entirety of a clip or track depending upon what it is attached (with melt use -attach-clip to attach the filter to the clip as -filter attaches to a track).
+-   OpenGL filters do not accept in & out points.
+Therefore, they apply to the entirety of a clip or track depending upon what it is attached (with melt use `-attach-clip` to attach the filter to the clip as `-filter` attaches to a track).
--   opengl filters are prefixed with either glsl. or movit. at this time.
+-   OpenGL filters are prefixed with either `glsl.` or `movit.` at this time.
 -   There are no guaranteed CPU-based variants of each of these effects.
--   You need to use the qglsl consumer to render when using the melt command line utility.
-The qglsl consumer acts like multi consumer but does not necessarily support every combination of consumer at this time - only intended to drive avformat at this time.
+-   You need to use the `qglsl` consumer to render when using the melt command line utility.
+The qglsl consumer acts like multi consumer but does not necessarily support every combination of consumer at this time - only intended to drive the `avformat` consumer at this time.
--   melt and the xml producer will automatically use qglsl if they see an explicit filter or transition that begins with movit. or glsl. in the command line or XML, but you can also force it by adding a property glsl.=1 to anywhere on the command line.
-You can also force it on the XML producer with a qglsl=1 query string parameter added to the XML filename.
+-   `melt` and the `xml` producer will automatically use `qglsl` if they see an explicit filter or transition that begins with `movit.` or `glsl.` in the command line or XML, but you can also force it by adding a property `glsl.=1` to anywhere on the command line.
+You can also force it on the XML producer with a `qglsl=1` query string parameter added to the XML filename.
 Of course, query string parameters break the file type by filename extension handling, and you will have to explicitly request the XML producer by prefacing the filename with "xml:".
-For example, melt xml:myfile.mlt?qglsl=1
+For example, `melt xml:myfile.mlt?qglsl=1`
 -   You should avoid adding any CPU filters between the GPU filters and a GPU transition, but that might be difficult to avoid.
--   The environment variable MLT_MOVIT_PATH tells MLT where the Movit shader program files are located in case you did not install them or move them after movit and MLT were last built.
+-   The environment variable `MLT_MOVIT_PATH` tells MLT where the Movit shader program files are located in case you did not install them or move them after movit and MLT were last built.
--   Do not try to use parallel rendering threads with real_time &gt; 1 or real_time &lt; 1 at this time.
+-   Do not try to use parallel rendering threads with consumer propery `real_time` &gt; 1 or &lt; 1 at this time.
--   The xgl consumer only works on systems with X11, provides no sound, and is generally only useful for troubleshooting and prototyping with melt.
-You can also use "-consumer qglsl 0=sdl2" but that is known to crash at exit - unless you run it in gdb :-
+-   The `xgl` consumer only works on systems with X11, provides no sound, and is generally only useful for troubleshooting and prototyping with melt.
+You can also use `-consumer qglsl 0=sdl2` but that is known to crash at exit.
 -   If you are using WebVfx, then the qglsl is not compatible with qmelt, the simple Qt Application-based melt wrapper.
-Also, the opengl module is generally incompatible with webvfx.
+Also, the movit module is generally incompatible with webvfx.

 ### Services